kadamgreene/AngularNotes/README.md

 ### @Self
 Only look in the current components injector for a resolution.
 If not found will throw.

+### @SkipSelf
+Start looking at this components parent for DI resolution (skip self)

 ### @Optional
 The specified constructor parameter can be undefined (not exist in the DI chain used to instantiate the component)

+### @Inject
+For cases when Angular cannot figure out the expected types for the constructor parameters, you can explicity specify it. (example:  @Inject(ConsoleLogger) logger: Logger)